Betterment (company): Operations

 Betterment's business model includes three areas of business: retail investment, a platform for advisors, and a 401(k) product for businesses.

-The company's personalized financial advice uses principles-based robo-advisor technologies such as computer algorithms.
-Licensed financial advisors provide over-the-phone consultations to customers who opt for additional support.
-Betterment's primary retail platform offers taxable and tax-advantaged investment accounts, including traditional and Roth individual retirement accounts (IRAs).
+The company provides automated, algorithm-driven financial advice, and licensed financial advisors offer over-the-phone consultations to customers who opt for additional support.
+Its retail platform offers taxable and tax-advantaged investment accounts, including traditional and Roth individual retirement accounts (IRAs).

 In October 2014, Betterment launched a business-to-business offering called Betterment Institutional, subsequently renamed Betterment for Advisors, a digital platform for managing client assets using Betterment's built-in financial advice.
 In January 2017, the Financial Planning Association (FPA) and Betterment for Advisors ran a program on digital investment advice for the association's members.

 In January 2016, the company launched Betterment for Business—a 401(k) platform aimed at small- to medium-sized businesses.
-It is built on the same underlying investment strategy and generally costs less than most traditional 401(k) plans.
-In February 2022, the business rebranded to Betterment at Work and announced the acquisition of the partner and customer relationships of Gradvisor, a platform that provides personalized college savings plans.

-In December 2020, Betterment's founder Jon Stein stepped down as CEO and was succeeded by Viacom Media Networks's former COO Sarah Levy.
+In December 2020, Betterment's founder Jon Stein stepped down as CEO and was succeeded by former Viacom Media Networks COO Sarah Levy.

-In November 2021, Betterment released a new logo with an icon representing a rising sun.
+In February 2022, the 401(k) business rebranded to Betterment at Work and announced the acquisition of the partner and customer relationships of Gradvisor, a platform that provides personalized college savings plans.

 In February 2022, Betterment announced it had acquired Makara, a cryptocurrency portfolio manager.
 In October 2022, Betterment launched a crypto offering Crypto Investing by Betterment, in which customers can invest in crypto assets.

-In December 2022, Betterment made an adjustment to their pricing structure.
+In late 2022, Betterment raised fees for smaller accounts, introducing a $4 monthly charge in place of its percentage-based fee for balances below a set threshold.

 In December 2023, a survey by Betterment at Work delved into the retirement preparedness of the U.S. workforce.
 The study, comparing data from 2022, surveyed 1,000 full-time U.S. employees to analyze changes in retirement readiness and financial wellness over the past year.
 It also explored shifts in employee benefit preferences and how these trends correlate with the economic landscape.